wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

 Follow the steps given below to further customize **My Account**.

-## Step 1: Change the primary color of the portal
+## Step 1: Change the primary color of the  My Account

-In order to change the primary color of the portal, the variables in `site.variables` need to be overridden.
+In order to change the primary color of the my account, the variables in `site.variables` need to be overridden.

 1. Add a new color under the site colors and name it.
 In this example it is named, `facebookBlue`.